martinrombach88/algorithms/README.md

 # algorithms
 A collection of coding puzzles.

-As I transitioned to a backend focus and change my main language to Java, I wanted to save my problem history.
+As I transitioned to a backend focus and change my main language to Java, I wanted to save my algorithm history.
 It acts as a way of organising the code for myself and demonstrating my experiences to others.

 Collection: